Delegates at ASSAB 2013, University of Auckland, NZ___________________

 The candidate will need to obtain an Australian Postgraduate Award or International Research and Fee Remission Scholarships (for details and scholarship application forms see http://services.unimelb.edu.au/scholarships/research).
 The main application deadlines for these scholarships are 31 August (International) and 31 October (Domestic).

-Research Fellow, Department of Zoology, University of Melbourne, Melbourne, VIC, 3010, Australia
+Dr Michelle L Hall, Research Fellow, Department of Zoology, University of Melbourne, Melbourne, VIC, 3010, Australia.

 Volunteer field assistants

-We are looking for field assistants to help monitor a colour-banded population of superb fairy-wrens near Melbourne, Australia for a study on animal personalities.
-Time periods: August – September 2013 (2 months mist-netting and testing personalities) or October 2013 – January 2014 (4 months nest-searching and behavioural observations).
-Duties include regular censusing of colour-banded birds, searching for and monitoring nests, mist-netting, behavioural observations, video analysis, and data proofing.
+We are looking for field assistant(s) to help monitor a colour-banded population of superb fairy-wrens near Melbourne, Australia, for a study on animal personalities.
+Start: September/October 2013.
+Duration – 4 to 6 months.
+Duties include regular censusing of small colour-banded birds, searching for and monitoring nests, mist-netting, behavioural observations, video analysis, and data proofing.
+Good nest-searching skills are particularly important as nests need to be found before egg-laying commences.
 Working days are long, with early starts six days a week.
 Enthusiasm, self-motivation, and a strong work ethic are a must.
 The study is based at Serendip Sanctuary, a small reserve on the outskirts of Melbourne.
-Qualifications: experience monitoring colour-banded birds, nest-searching, and mist-netting.
-Must also be early riser, physically fit, able to work in extreme weather conditions, and enjoy basic shared living conditions.
-Onsite accommodation in a house with shared dorm-style room is provided, but assistants cover travel to the site and their own food costs.
-The project will reimburse up to AUD$500/mo towards receipted food and travel expenses.
-For more information contact: Michelle Hall (firstname.lastname@example.org) and Raoul Mulder (email@example.com).
+Free onsite accommodation is provided in a house with a shared dorm-style room, but assistants cover travel to the site and their own food costs.
+The project will reimburse up to AUD$500/month towards receipted food and travel expenses.
+For more information contact: Michelle Hall (hall.mATunimelb.edu.au) and Raoul Mulder (r.mulderATunimelb.edu.au).
 To apply, please email a letter outlining previous relevant field research experience, and a resume including names and contact information for 3 referees.
+For more information, contact Dr Michelle L Hall, Research Fellow, Department of Zoology, University of Melbourne, Melbourne, VIC, 3010, Australia. email: email@example.com; phone: + 61 3 83446232; www: Research Home Page

 2014.
 July 13-18.
 IUSSI 2014 – International Union for the Study of Social Insects, Cairns, Australia.